Loading...

 What is a Student Loan?

 A student loan is a type of loan specifically designed to help students pay for post-secondary education and associated fees, such as tuition, books, and student living costs.
 These loans are different from other types of loans, as they often have lower interest rates and more flexible repayment terms to accommodate the financial situations of students.
 According to Investopedia, student loans help to bridge the financial gap, allowing students to pursue their academic goals without immediate financial strain.
+Find out more about how student loans work.

 Types of Student Loans Available